cycloptux/GiselleBot-Documentation/docs/source/utility/send.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Send a message to a channel in the current server.
+Sends a message to a channel in the current server.

 You can use embed json from https://eb.nadeko.bot/ instead of a regular text, if you want the message to be embedded.